fsmMLK/inkscapeCircuitSymbols/README.md

 **I label:** (voltage sources only)  Label of the current in voltage sources.
 This parameter does not change the label of the current passing in current sources (the label matches its Value).
 If LaTeX support is enabled, this text will be included in a math environment $...$.
 You don't have to enclose your text between $...$.

-**Invert V or directions:** invert the directions of one of the arrows as following:
+**Invert V or I directions:** invert the directions of one of the arrows as following:
   - current sources: invert voltage drop direction
   - voltage sources: invert current direction